 8. Add garlic, tomatoes and onions.

 9. Blend to a smooth or coarse texture to suit your liking.
+If using peanuts you may need to pour little water to adjust the consistency.

 10. Heat oil in a pan.
 Add mustard and urad dal.
 The dal turns golden in seconds.
 Add curry leaves and red chilies.
 Sprinkle hing.
 Finally pour this to the chutney.